Cetriporis

-After his father died, Cetriporis and his brothers were in conflict with Cersobleptes, who had declared war and plotted with the mercenary general Charidemus to eliminate Cetriporis and Amadocus as rival kings.
+After his father died, Cetriporis and his brothers were in conflict with Kersebleptes, who had declared war and plotted with the mercenary general Charidemus to eliminate Cetriporis and Amadokus as rival kings.
 Around the same time he was part of the coalition against Philip; however, Philip defeated the coalition between 356 and 352 BC.
 Cetriporis himself appears to have been subjected by Philip early, at which time the mines he possessed passed under the control of the Macedonian ruler.

 Honours

 Ketripor Hill in Antarctica is named after Cetriporis.